comsolid/remote-pad/README.md

 [remote-pad-server](https://github.com/comsolid/remote-pad-server).

-The ideia is to create a virtual gamepad for example for a race game, like Top Gear, send commands to the server that will proper execute the keyboard
+The ideia is to create a virtual gamepad for example for a race game, like Top Gear or Mario Kart 64, send commands to the server that will proper execute the keyboard
 keys: left and right, A, B, etc.

 ## Race Pad page example